WebAssembly/spec/ml-proto/README.md

 * *encode* the binary format,
 * *prettyprint* the S-expression format (work in progress).

 The S-expression format is a (very dumb) form of *script* that cannot just define a module, but in fact a sequence of them, and a batch of invocations, assertions, and conversions to each one.
-As such it is a superset of the binary format, with the additional functionality purely intended as testing infrastructure.
-(See [below][#scripts] for details.)
+As such it is different from the binary format, with the additional functionality purely intended as testing infrastructure.
+(See [below](#scripts) for details.)

 The interpreter can also be run as a REPL, allowing to enter pieces of scripts interactively.